 * Points will be awarded as follows: 0 points, scorer does not agree; 1 point, scorer partially agrees; 2 points, scorer agrees; 3 points, scorer strongly agrees.

-At its discretion, the CACS Steering Committee will invite operators with the highest scoring Statements of Interest and Qualifications to a round of interviews.
-Interviewees should include the chief executive officer and chief operating officer or equivalent representative able to speak on behalf of the organization.
-Scoring rubric criteria 2 through 7 will be the basis for each review team member to submit an updated score based on the interview process.
-Top candidates emerging from the RfQ process will be invited to negotiate the terms of service for the CACS and may be asked to submit a service proposal.
+At its discretion, the CARS Steering Committee will invite operators with the highest scoring Statements of Interest and Qualifications to a round of interviews.
+Interviewees should include the Chief Executive Officer and Chief Operating Officer or equivalent representative able to speak on behalf of the organization.
+Scoring rubric criteria 2 through 11 may be updated by each committee member based on the interview.
+Top candidates emerging from the RfQ process will be invited to negotiate the terms of service for CARS and may be asked to submit a service proposal.
 SWRPC/MRCC reserves the right to reject any or all Statements of Interest and Qualifications received.
 SWRPC/MRCC will not reimburse transit providers for any work completed or submitted as part of this process.